jhonlloydval/ABTCares/README.md

 ## 👨‍💻 About the Developer
 Hello!
 I am **Jhon Lloyd Valencia**, a first-year Computer Science student specializing in **software engineering** and is currently learning **data science**.
 This project is aligned with the midterm output for computer programming II course which is focused on databases, specifically CSV.

+## 📖 About This Project

+I took high inspiration for this project from my **Grade 12 work immersion experience** at the **Animal Bite Treatment Center (ABTC)** in the **City Health Office of Lucena**.
+My role involved:

+- Talking to patients about their cases
+- Systematically analyzing and documenting patient concerns
+- Providing instructions on the treatment process
+- Recording cases in a patient spreadsheet

+During my time there, I noticed significant challenges in **manual record-keeping**:

+**Time-consuming** – Writing patient records took too long
+**Prone to errors** – Incorrect data, misspellings, and misleading information affected records
+**Management inefficiencies** – Inconsistent documentation impacted patient care

+💡 These issues inspired me to create **ABTCares**, a program designed to improve **record-keeping efficiency** and **minimize errors** in ABTC operations.

+I hope that **ABTCares** will evolve into a **fully implemented system** that can **genuinely assist** ABTC facilities in managing patient records more efficiently.

 ## 📜 License
 This project is open-source and available under the **MIT License**.